VladimirGarnovsky/Java-Spring-Fundumentals/README.md

  - Injecting properties using XML,Annotations and Java configs.

- If you've found this useful, feel free to say thanks.
+ Feel free to use this examples as reference if you forget those fundamentals of Spring.
+You can copy and change these as you like.
+If you've found this useful feel free to say thanks :)

+ All the best
+ Vladimir G.